I really like this photo…

 It’s a wonderfully imagined novel: themes are revealed gradually, but effectively.
 I had some problems getting through the third-quarter of the book (and found it difficult to withhold disbelief in a couple of circumstances), but the end justifies the means; and, as a whole, it is an excellent read.

 In his early teens he was the pianist in his jazz band until he was persuaded (purportedly at gun point by the owner of the club where they were playing) to move from piano to drums (a young Erroll Garner — another jazz giant — took Blakey’s spot at the piano), thus launching one of the great careers of jazz.
-And Blakey — in a similar manner to Miles Davis — was instrumental in further launching the careers of many other jazz stars.
+And Blakey — in a similar manner to Miles Davis — was instrumental in further launching the careers of many young jazz stars.

 In 1948, Blakey was influenced by the polyrhythmic drumming techniques he was introduced to while visiting western Africa, and these influences helped pave Blakey’s path from a bebop to a hard bop drumming style.